-Steam is a service that connects your videogames into a single client.
+Steam is a service that connects your video games to a single client.
 It offers matchmaking servers, digital rights management, social networking services, video streaming, etc. Steam gaming is prevalent on Windows, macOS, and even smartphones.

-Although it’s widely used by many people around the world, most are aware only of its most basic functions.
-In reality, Steam has so much more to offer and you should definitely learn how to make the most out of it.
+Although it is widely used by many people worldwide, most are aware only of its basic functions.
+In reality, Steam has so much more; you should learn how to make the most out of it.
 Here are some neat tips for all you Steamers out there.

 How to Save Screenshots

-In the age of YouTubing and social media, you’ll want to capture some of your personal gaming’s finest moments.
-There are many software solutions that allow you to turn your Print Screen keyboard key into an instant screenshot command.
-You could always go with one of these software solutions but Steam indeed offers its own solution.
+In the age of YouTubing and social media, you will want to capture some of your personal gaming’s finest moments.
+Many software solutions allow you to turn your Print Screen keyboard key into an instant screenshot command.
+You could always use one of these software solutions, but Steam offers its solution.

-Only it isn’t that apparent.
+Only it is not that apparent.
 The platform tells you to press F12 to make screenshots.
-Therefore, the option is clearly available.
-However, the moment you start looking for your screenshots, you’ll realize that things aren’t that obvious.
+Therefore, the option is available.
+However, the moment you start looking for your screenshots, you will realize that things are not that obvious.

-Naturally, you’ll check Steam’s Screenshots section but you’ll quickly realize that the screenshots aren’t there.
-You’ll likely go to Steam’s settings, a bunch of menu options and turn up empty-handed.
+Naturally, you will check Steam’s Screenshots section, but you will quickly realize that the screenshots aren’t there.
+You will likely go to Steam’s settings, a bunch of menu options, and turn up empty-handed.

 Add Games to the Steam Library

 Although Steam is a big-time, influential gaming client, not every game is on Steam.
-There are indie titles, Origin exclusives, EA games, etc. Now, if you’re used to shuffling between different gaming clients, you can continue doing what you’ve been doing so far.
+There are indie titles, Origin exclusives, EA games, etc. Now, if you are used to shuffling between different gaming clients, you can continue doing what you have been doing so far.

-However, some people socialize and game almost exclusively through Steam.
+However, some people socialize and the game almost exclusively through Steam.
 This can become quite annoying for running certain games.
 Fortunately, Steam has a solution for this.
-You can add every single game to Steam, even if it wasn’t purchased on Steam.
-That said, keep in mind that Steam won’t provide automatic updates for “rogue” games and won’t store the saves on Steam Cloud.
+You can add every game to Steam, even if it was not purchased on Steam.
+Remember that Steam will not provide automatic updates for “rogue” games and won’t store the saves on Steam Cloud.

-One cool yet relatively unknown benefit of using Steam is its ability to install and uninstall games for you in bulk.
-That’s right, with Steam, you no longer have to delete or add games title by title and you can go through the whole process much quicker.
+One cool yet the relatively unknown benefit of Steam is its ability to install and uninstall games for you in bulk.
+With Steam, you no longer have to delete or add games title by title, and you can go through the whole process much quicker.

-Doing this is very simple and straightforward.
-Just open the Steam library and select List/Detail view and select the game titles that you wish to install.
+Doing this is straightforward.
+Just open the Steam library, select List/Detail view, and select the game titles you wish to install.
 Do this by holding down the Ctrl key on your keyboard while clicking the titles.
-When you’ve selected all the games that you want to install, right-click on any title and select Install.
+When selecting all the games, you want to install, right-click on any title and select Install.
 This will commence the bulk installation process.

-You can uninstall titles by selecting Uninstall after you’ve highlighted the titles that you want to delete.
+You can uninstall titles by selecting Uninstall after highlighting the titles you want to delete.

 This is one unique and convenient feature of using Steam.